Archived docs Get your API Key

 API keys are the credentials your code uses to call the JSON2Video API.
 Every request must include the key in the x-api-key header.
 The dashboard at json2video.com/dashboard/apikeys is where you create, manage, and rotate them.

-Secondary API keys (project keys)
+Project API keys

 Permission roles

-Secondary keys can be assigned one of three roles:
+Every project key is assigned one of three roles:

 Role Can do